AMULET — Takrut Necklace (Luang Phor Koon & Luang Phor Oon)

 Origin: Thailand

-Monks: Luang Phor Koon (amulet), Luang Phor Oon (takrud)
+Monks: Luang Phor Koon (amulet), Luang Phor Oon (takrut)

-A necklace of layered power — carrying the protection of two masters, sealed in one form.
+A necklace of layered power — the blessings of two masters sealed in one form.

 About Luang Phor Koon

-Revered across Thailand, Luang Phor Koon Parisutto (1923–2015) was one of the most venerated monks of the 20th century.
+Revered across Thailand, Luang Phor Koon Parisuttho (1923–2015) was one of the most venerated monks of the 20th century.
 Known for his humility, fierce blessings, and signature cigarette, he devoted his life to serving both laypeople and monks.
-His statues are believed to bring protection, prosperity, and good fortune, while reminding their keepers of integrity, merit, and grounded presence.
+His amulets and statues are believed to bring protection, prosperity, and good fortune, while reminding their keepers of integrity, merit, and grounded presence.

 Note on Sacred Objects